 EOG Resources' geographic focus is determined by where it can locate primary energy resources -- natural gas, natural gas liquids, and oil.
-In recent years that focus has been shale plays in the US.
+In recent years that focus has been on exploiting shale plays in the US.
 The independent oil and gas company is engaged in exploring for natural gas and crude oil and developing, producing, and marketing those resources.
-In 2012, EOG's total estimated net proved reserves was 1.8 billion barrels of oil equivalent, of which 320 million barrels was crude oil and condensate reserves, and 7.7 trillion cubic feet was natural gas reserves.
+In 2015, EOG's total estimated net proved reserves was 2.1 billion barrels of oil equivalent, of which nearly 1.1 billion barrels was crude oil and condensate reserves, and 3.8 trillion cubic feet was natural gas reserves.

-EOG Resources is developing major shale plays int he US -- the Eagle Ford Shale and Barnett Shale in Texas and the Bakken Formation in North Dakota.
-EOG also has operations in Canada, offshore Trinidad, the UK North Sea and East Irish Sea, the China Sichuan Basin, and the Neuquén Basin of Argentina.
+EOG is developing major shale plays in the US -- the Eagle Ford Shale and Barnett Shale in Texas and the Bakken Formation in North Dakota.
+EOG also has operations in Canada, offshore Trinidad, the UK North Sea and East Irish Sea, and Sichuan Basin in China.

 Sales and Marketing

 The company sell its North American wellhead crude oil and condensate production to local markets and (by pipeline, rail, and truck) to downstream markets, and its natural gas production to local markets or via pipeline to downstream markets.